 Characteristics of Long Stroke and Telescoping Cylinder Position Measurement

 Accurate Linear Position Sensing in long stroke, or telescoping hydraulic cylinders is a key component of the overall feature set of the cylinder.
 As stroke lengths get longer, position sensor technology solutions begin to fall by the wayside.
-Forget rod-type magnetostrictive sensors past a meter or so with their core drilling requirement and tendency to fail in horizontal deployments.
+Forget rod-type magnetostrictive sensors past 3 or 4 meters with their core drilling requirement and tendency to fail in horizontal deployments.
 Forget laser gauges and optical encoders in the dirty, high vibration environment of a long stroke cylinder.
 Forget finicky microwave technology with its complex resonator placement requirements and control circuitry, for anything but a low intensity, stable environment.

 When you consider the requirements of long stroke telescoping cylinders, the list of reliable technologies gets shorter even quicker.
 You just can’t make a rod dynamically grow with your cylinder so magnetostrictive is out right from the get-go.